Phone: (919) 963-2165

 Degrees and Certifications:

 Sailing into a great year in 1st Grade

 Welcome to our classroom webpage!
 My name is Mrs. Watrous and I will be your First Grade teacher this year.
-This will be my fifth year teaching and my first year teaching at Four Oaks Elementary!
+This will be my sixth year teaching and my second year teaching at Four Oaks Elementary!
 I am very excited to be a part of the Four Oaks family.
-I taught 1st grade for 3 years and 2nd grade for 1 year at Benson Elementary.
+I have taught first grade for 5 years and I have taught 1 year in second grade.
 My husband, Sam is also a teacher here at Four Oaks!
-We are expecting our first bundle of joy this December!
+We have a son, Harrison, who was born in January.
 I grew up in Upstate NY, but have lived in North Carolina since 2015.
 I am excited to grow and learn with you throughout the year!
 First grade is going to be so much fun and we will learn many new things!
 I look forward to a great year!

 Fun Facts about Mrs. Watrous: I have two cats named Winston and Lyla, my favorite color is yellow, my favorite place is the beach, and my favorite food is macaroni and cheese!